-Select which Modules execute when running the project.
+Select which modules are executed when running the project.

 Enable Online Configuration

-Select to let changes you make to the project apply immediately to the test runtime.
-You must also be connected to the running project (see Status setting above).
+Select in order for your changes to immediately apply to the test runtime.
+You must also be connected to the running project (see status setting above).

-You can use Enable Online Configuration to apply changes on real-time.
-All changes must be saved before they can appear on screen.
+You can use Enable Online Configuration to apply changes in real-time.
+All changes must be saved before they can appear on a screen.

 After starting the project, the Startup window displays the status (running or not running) of each module in your application.
 In addition, it lets you enable any or all of the following diagnostic tools: PropertyWatch (Watch), TraceWindow (Trace), and ModuleInformation (Info).

-Property Watch is a diagnostic tool used to access tags and internal properties of the system for reading or writing.
-Type the name of the property in the Object column, and its value, if any, will appear in the Value column.
+Property Watch is a diagnostic tool used to access the system's tags and internal properties for reading or writing.
+Type the name of the property in the Object column, and its value will appear in the Value column.

-When you type the name of an object type (e.g. "tag") followed by a dot, Intellisense will provide a list of all the available objects.
+When you type the name of an object type (e.g. "tag") followed by a dot, IntelliSense will provide a list of all the available objects.
 You may select any object from this list, (e.g. "tag.index"), or you may select the type itself (e.g. "tag").
-In each case the value, if any, will be given, and all applicable properties with their values will appear in the right hand panel on the "Object Properties" tab.
+In each case the value, will be given, and all applicable properties and their values will appear in the right hand panel on the "Object Properties" tab.